Palisade Bio Inc. (PALI) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Palisade Bio Inc. (PALI) is $16.00, which is $15.28 above the current market price.
-The public float for PALI is 6.75M, and currently, short sellers hold a 2.25% ratio of that floaft.
-The average trading volume of PALI on August 31, 2023 was 236.99K shares.
+The average price predicted by analysts for PALI is $16.00, which is $14.43 above the current price.
+The public float for PALI is 6.75M and currently, short sellers hold a 2.25% ratio of that float.
+The average trading volume of PALI on September 06, 2023 was 234.53K shares.

 PALI’s Market Performance